-The Republic of Ireland is estimated to hold 46% of all the pearl mussels in the European Union, but only one of its populations is in favourable condition, none of the rest have sustainable juvenile recruitment.
+The Republic of Ireland is estimated to hold 46% of all the pearl mussels in the European Union, but not one of its populations are in favourable condition because none has sustainable juvenile recruitment.
 Recovery of a mussel population from unfavourable to favourable condition becomes more difficult when adult numbers are reduced, as the life history of the mussel relies on very large numbers of glochidia in the cleanest of waters to result in adequate juvenile survival.
 Thus, early detection of river management problems and fast remedial action is very important.